smdydx/BIDUA_CRM/replit.md

 ## Recent Changes (September 23, 2025)
 - Successfully imported GitHub project into Replit environment
 - Installed Python 3.11 and all required dependencies
-- Fixed SQLAlchemy 2.0 compatibility issue in health check endpoint
+- Migrated database configuration from SQLite to PostgreSQL
+- Resolved SQLAlchemy model relationship conflicts during startup
-- Configured FastAPI server workflow on port 5000
+- Configured FastAPI server workflow on port 5000 with Redis fallback
-- Set up autoscale deployment configuration
+- Set up autoscale deployment configuration for production
-- Verified all endpoints are working correctly
+- Verified all main endpoints are working correctly (/, /health, /docs)
+- Application is fully functional and ready for use

 ## Project Architecture